Finance Ministers must always be held responsible for economic challenges - IEA

 Source: www.ghanaweb.com

-Economist, Dr. John Kwakye has challenged President Akufo-Addo's claim that the current finance minister, Ken Ofori-Atta, has discharged his duties well and therefore does not need to be relieved from post.
+Economist, Dr. John Kwakye has challenged President Akufo-Addo's claim that the current finance minister, Ken Ofori-Atta, has discharged his duties well and therefore cannot be blamed for the ongoing economic challenges.

 The President speaking on Kumasi-based OTEC FM said there is no basis to sack Ken Ofori-Atta as he believes he has made the right decision to stick with him as his finance minister for a second term.